Positive temperature-dependent thermal conductivity induced by wavelike phonons in complex Ag-based argyrodites: RESULTS AND DISCUSSION

 Recently, Mukhopadhyay \textit{et al.} \cite{mukhopadhyay2018two} applied a two-channel model to explain the heat transport mechanism of a promising thermoelectric material $\rm Tl_{3}VSe_{4}$.
 Their study indicated that the definition of phonons can break down, as heat carriers are not able to transport heat efficiently as particles over long distances compared to normal phonons when the mean free paths ($\Lambda=v\tau$, where $v$ refers to the phonon group velocity, and $\tau$ is the phonon lifetime) are shorter than the minimum interatomic spacing (Ioffe-Rogel limit).
 We take $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ as examples, and their $\Lambda$ are computed using the temperature-dependent phonon group velocities and the phonon lifetimes ($\tau_{\rm PT, 3+4}$) obtained from PT, including both three- and four-phonon interactions, as displayed in Figure S3.
 We find that the $\Lambda$ of the majority of the heat carriers are smaller than the Loffe-Regel limit in both $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$, implying the breakdown of the well-defined particle-like phonon picture adopted by the PGM.
 Hence, the quantitative calculation of $\kappa_{\rm L}$ for these argyrodites needs to consider the contribution of the mutual coherent channel, which describes the wavelike behavior of phonons \cite{hanus2021thermal}.

 Based on the recently developed two-channel thermal transport model \cite{simoncelli2019unified} including the population and coherence contributions, we calculate the temperature-dependent $\kappa_{\rm L}^{\rm p+c}$ of five Ag-based argyrodite materials $\rm Ag_{7}PS_{6}$, $\rm Ag_{7}AsS_{6}$, $\rm Ag_{8}SnS_{6}$, $\rm Ag_{8}GeS_{6}$ and $\rm Ag_{9}GaS_{6}$ using $\tau_{\rm PT, 3+4}$ at different temperatures, as shown in Figure 1 (a).
 Our results illustrate that the temperature-dependence of $\kappa_{\rm L}$ in $\rm Ag_{7}PS_{6}$ and $\rm Ag_{7}AsS_{6}$ is relatively weak while the more complex argyrodites $\rm Ag_{8}SnS_{6}$, $\rm Ag_{8}GeS_{6}$ and $\rm Ag_{9}GaS_{6}$ display a positive temperature dependence of $\kappa_{\rm L}$ despite their crystalline nature, resembling the thermal transport of amorphous materials.
 It is noteworthy that as the complexity of the unit cell of Ag-based argyrodite increases, the temperature dependence of $\kappa_{\rm L}$ becomes more positively correlated with temperature.
-To understand the different thermal transport mechanisms in these Ag-based argyrodite materials, we calculate the degree of anharmonicity $\sigma$ as \cite{knoop2020anharmonicity}:
+To understand the different thermal transport mechanisms in these Ag-based argyrodite materials, we calculate the degree of anharmonicity $\sigma$ \cite{knoop2020anharmonicity}, which is a dimensionless parameter that quantifies the relative strength of anharmonic forces compared to the total forces in a material at a given temperature $T$.
+It provides a systematic measure of anharmonicity by analyzing forces acting on atoms during MD simulations. \cite{knoop2020anharmonicity}:

 with the thermodynamic ensemble average $\langle \rangle_{T}$ of each force component $F_{I, \alpha}$ obtained according to: